Feminist performance art

 According to scholar Virginia Mackenny, performance art is a great tool to mold and remold gender because performance art, in most instances, includes a direct subversion to everyday conventions.
 MacKenny also writes that feminist performance Art had a large presence "in the late '60s and early '70s in America when, in the climate of protest constituted by the civil rights movement and second wave feminism."
-There are several movements that fall under the category of feminist performance art, including Feminist Postmodernism, which took place during 1960-1970 and focused on the exploitation of women's bodies as a means for profit.
+There are several movements that fall under the category of feminist performance art, including Feminist Postmodernism, which took place during 1960–1970 and focused on the exploitation of women's bodies as a means for profit.
 Similarly, the Chicanx movement emerged in East Los Angeles during the 1970s, and focused on the Vietnam war, which was considered a post-apartheid movement.

 Feminist performance art history

-Performance art on theatre started in Greek and Rome, and later in England.
-Performers in the Roman Imperial age were referred as "mimes", as a way regarding to their gender - by "mime actors" and "mime actresses".
-Within the Roman theatre, male has dominated the major number among the performers, stated in "The History of the Theatre" written bu Brockett and Hildy.
+Performance art in theatre started in Greek and Rome, and later in England.
+Performers in the Roman Imperial age were referred to as "mimes", as a way regarding to their gender - by "mime actors" and "mime actresses".
+Within the Roman theatre, male has dominated among the performers, as stated in The History of the Theatre written bu Brockett and Hildy.